 This will train the learner with the knowledge, skill and competence to work under supervision as a Door Security Personnel performing practical security duties and procedures and responding to security situations in order to maintain a safe and secure environment for patrons, staff and members of the public.
 You will also examine a range of security policies and procedures for use by the security officer in a variety of settings and situations to include, crime, cash handling, responding to emergencies (fire or an accident scene), losses in retail, arrest, etc..

 This will provide the learner with the knowledge, skill and competence to work under supervision as a security officer performing practical security duties and procedures and responding to security situations in a variety of settings including static and the retail industry.

 Safety and Health at Work

-The purpose of this module is to equip the learner with the skills to promote and maintain safety and health in a work environment, for example, risk assessment, personal protective equipment (PPE), healthy living.
+The purpose of this component is to equip the learner with the skills to promote and maintain safety and health in a work environment, for example, risk assessment, personal protective equipment (PPE), healthy living.
 The learner will gain a better understanding of the roles of both the employee and the employer in all workplaces.
 Familiarisation with the relevant national legislation and statutory bodies.

-This is one of the most important modules, whether in the workplace or in a college environment.
+This is one of the most important components, whether in the workplace or in a college environment.
 It is essential to be able to transfer knowledge in a clear and concise way and also to be aware of the different types of communication (verbally and non-verbally).
-The module covers both written and practical aspects of communication and gives learners practice and confidence for making presentations, for example new fire safety procedures.
+The component covers both written and practical aspects of communication and gives learners practice and confidence for making presentations, for example new fire safety procedures.

 Use Microsoft Word to create a range of documents.
 Apply a variety of text processing features including margins, line spacing, indenting text and paragraphs, borders and shading, numbering and bullets, tabs, tables mail merge and labels.
 Use spell-check, thesaurus, find and replace, to produce high quality, error free documents.
 Learn file management skills – creating folders, saving files in different formats, copying files and folders, renaming files.